healthykitchen101/healthykitchen101.com/electric-skillets/reviews/crux/crux-electric-skillet-14620.md

 Dishwasher-Safe: Yes

 The tempered glass lid is dishwasher-safe (+4).
 It features a thermosetting plastic handle and a steam vent to release pressure (+2).
-Moreover, the metal edging is precisely sized to fit the pan well (+3).
+Moreover, the metal edging is precisely sized to fit the pan (+3).

 ### 6.0 - Base